Democracy Is 'Strained' But Not 'Broken,' Former President Obama Tells 'Fresh Air'

 And in fact ... one of the recurring conversations we'd have in the African American community when I decided to run was people expressing fear either to me or Michelle about the potential danger to us.
 There were a lot of Black folks who were pretty sure that America's not going to have a Black person as president.
 Look, they had seen Martin Luther King shot.
 They had seen Malcolm X shot.
 It's not as if there is not some history of violence directed at African American leaders.
 So I think there was a real sense of wanting to protect us.
 Once you decide to run, though, you can't be carrying that around with you in your head at all times.
 And I was very grateful, and continue to be, for the incredible job that Secret Service did.
 Once Secret Service was around, I had confidence that they knew what they were doing and it wasn't something that I thought about on a day-to-day basis.

-On what went through his mind when he saw the police attack Black Lives Matter protesters in Washington, DC
+On what went through his mind when he saw the police attack Black Lives Matter protesters in Washington

 I was outraged, and it was an example of a fundamental misunderstanding of what makes America great and special and important and exceptional, and that is our ability to uphold ideals like freedom of speech and freedom of assembly, not just as empty words, but in practice.
 And that the president of the United States has sworn to uphold the Constitution and the various officers in government that are sworn to uphold the Constitution, that they abide by those ideals and values, even when it's not politically convenient for you to do so.
 Even when you think it's wrongheaded.
 And I think one of the most worrying things I saw during the course of this presidency were efforts — ultimately, I think, unsuccessful — to politicize our military, to politicize our criminal justice system.
 And the effort, I think, in this administration to rupture that core tradition that is vital to any democracy, I think, was one of the more troubling things that I saw.